twilker/cp-zkp/README.md

 At this point my time for implementation was running out, so I stopped at this point to concentrate on getting the applications to a real environment (docker + aws)

 - Documentation for the library root module - this is the least amount of necessary documentation
+- Added docker container for the server and client
+- Added command line interface for the client

 # Improvments